-PSY 200 Human Development: Conception until Puberty (LA-BEH) (3SH) (Cross Reference: EDU 200) An overview of life-span development (physical, psychological and social) with an emphasis on conception until puberty.
-A field experience (10 hours minimum) in a public school or social service agency setting is required.
-Other settings will be considered on a case by case basis.
+PSY 200 Human Development: Conception until Puberty (LA-BEH) (3SH)

+(Cross Reference: EDU 200) An overview of life-span development (physical, psychological and social) with an emphasis on conception until puberty.
+A field experience (10 hours minimum) is required in order to apply developmental theory in the field.

-PSY 201 Human Development: Puberty until Death (LA-BEH) (3SH) (Cross Reference: EDU 201) An overview of life-span development (physical, psychological and social) with an emphasis on adolescence.
-A field experience (10 hours minimum) in a public school or social service agency setting is required.
-Other settings will be considered on a case by case basis.
+PSY 201 Human Development: Puberty until Death (LA-BEH) (3SH)

+(Cross Reference: EDU 201) An overview of life-span development (physical, psychological and social) with an emphasis on adolescence.
+A field experience (10 hours minimum) is required in order to apply developmental theory in the field.